house through the red gate

 While there were advantages in their isolation, it meant that portions of the house felt very disconnected, from both each other and the gardens between.

-Taking cues from tin-roofed pole barns, prevalent in many old farmyards, we assembled a large open-plan kitchen/garden room to linked the two disparate sides of the house.
+Taking cues from tin-roofed pole barns, prevalent in many old farmyards, we assembled a large open-plan kitchen/garden room to link the two disparate sides of the house.
 The full glazed walls integrate the courtyard garden, with a new gatehouse formed to act as the front door and ensure privacy.

 Our client’s narrative identity was utilised in the form of a moon gate and further celebrated in the landscaping, with the circular form contrasting and softening the orthogonal nature of the extension.